svanoort/pyresttest/advanced_guide.md

 ## Extractor: header
 This extracts the value of an HTTP header from the response.
 This value can be tested with comparisons or extract tests.
 Note that **headers are case-insensitive**, 'content-type' and 'Content-Type' will be the same.
+If multiple values are defined for the header, a list of values will be returned (example: cookies).

 Example:
 ```yaml